 - While sitting, cross your arms and bend forward to stretch your back.

-Melanoma skin cancer may itch, but it looks like a mole and can be on any part of your body — not necessarily on your back.
+Melanoma skin cancer may itch.
+But melanoma looks like a mole and can be on any part of your body, not necessarily on your back.

 A blood cancer called polycythemia vera causes itchiness after a warm shower or bath, but itching is just one of its many symptoms.
 Other signs include dizziness, headache, fatigue, and trouble breathing.